Permit Livestreaming For All Federal Court Hearings

 They were for it before they were against it.”

-Video coverage of Supreme Court hearings has never been allowed, and the audio files of such hearings are released at the end of the week, rendering them all but useless to news directors across the country.
+Video coverage of Supreme Court hearings has never been allowed.
+Until 2020, the audio files of such hearings were released at the end of the week, rendering them all but useless to news directors across the country.
+(Same-day audio release were permitted in about two dozen high-interest cases from 2000 to 2020.)

 To make public access to the public institution even more challenging, the court does not allow individuals to congregate or demonstrate on its spacious front the plaza.
 The U.S. Department of Justice even prosecuted a man for having the audacity to stand on the plaza while holding a sign.